Dacrycarpus dacrydioides

 In Māori culture, it is an important source of timber for the building of waka and making of tools, of food in the form of its berries, and of dye.
 Its use for timber and its damp fertile habitat, ideal for dairy farming, have led to its decimation almost everywhere except South Westland.

 Kahikatea seeds have fleshy structures called receptacles attached to them, which encourage birds such as kererū and tūī to eat them and disperse the seeds.
-The water storage ability of this structures may also be to protect seeds from drying out.
+The water storage ability of these structures may also act to protect seeds from drying out.
 It supports many smaller plants in its own branches, which are called epiphytes; 100 different species have been recorded on one tree alone.

 Description

-The kahikatea is a coniferous tree reaching a height of 50–65 m, making it the tallest New Zealand tree, with a trunk 1–2 m through.
+Kahikatea is a coniferous tree reaching a height of 50–65 m, making it the tallest New Zealand tree, with a trunk 1–2 m through.
 It has a 600 year life span and gains maturity after between 250 and 450 years.
 Near the base of the tree, the roots are typically buttressed and grooved.
+Adult trees that grow in clusters develop interlocking root islands that may help prevents individual trees from falling during high winds.
 The wood itself is odourless and white.
 The majority of the trunk is branchless—in adults around three quarters—and has grey or dark grey coloured bark which falls off thickly in flakes.
 Young adults have no branches in a third to a half of the trunk and have a conic shape.